bulksign/OpenApi/README.md

-# Open Api Specification for Bulksign REST API
+# OpenAPI specification for Bulksign REST API
 This is the repository for the Bulksign <a href="https://www.openapis.org/">OpenAPI</a> specification for its REST API.
 <br/>